johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4170-MYTHIC-C2/4171-MYTHIC.md

 Additionally, changing the callback details is necessary

 ![[Pasted image 20250526215701.png]]
 We should be able to use our IP here, and port 80 is the default port.
+Even though we're not using HTTP/S, the traffic itself will be encrypted.
 ![[Pasted image 20250526215905.png]]

 ## References